tmllull/raspi/mountDevices/README.md

 If ask you for a partition type, select primary (p).
 Then, just press Enter to leave default options.

-Finally, press p for view partition table again to check the new partition.
+Finally, press "p" for view partition table again to check the new partition.

 With "w" save changes and exit.